 Most Muse presenters have been invited by GrubStreet because they have a reputation as excellent and generous teachers, and/or because they are actively publishing books that are making noise in the literary world.

-Additionally, in October 2017, we put out a nationwide call for submissions from fiction and non-fiction writers to lead craft and publishing sessions as Teaching Scholars.
+Additionally, we put out a nationwide call for submissions from fiction and non-fiction writers to lead craft and publishing sessions as Teaching Scholars.
 Our committee selected these presenters from a record number of applications, and we are thrilled to welcome them to the conference for the full three days.
 Teaching Scholars will be attending sessions as well, contributing their expertise to the conversation throughout the weekend.